aharris856/Reformat-CSV-File/README.md

 Testing out something to scan a .csv File, then reformat given a reformat array with preferred index.
 FILES: testReformat.java is the main class to be called on and pass in file names, indexes, etc.
-ReformatCsv.java is the class that is called on by testReformat.java to reformat the given file.
+ReformatCsv.java is the class that is called on by testReformat.java to reformat the given file. csvFileTest.csv is the smaller test file I used, the larger one was too big to upload to github.

 ReformatCsv Calls: .setFileName(String), .reformat(String), .getNewFileName(), .getFileName()